orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

   * **DiscountManager** class
     * Responsible for *calculating a discount for the customer* while he is buying some product
 * **Extremely simplified**
-  * Do not describe every possible problem
+  * Does not describe every possible problem
-  * Do not care about error handling, logging etc.
+  * Does not care about error handling, logging etc.
   * This refactoring is **overkill** for simple example like that
     * It's created only for demonstration, so it **can be applied on large projects**